SebLague/Chess-Challenge/README.md

 All names (variables, functions, etc.) are counted as a single token, regardless of length.
 This means that both lines of code: `bool a = true;` and `bool myObscenelyLongVariableName = true;` count the same.
 Additionally, the following things do not count towards the limit: white space, new lines, comments, access modifiers, commas, and semicolons.

 ## FAQ and Troubleshooting
-* Will the final tournament games be played from the standard starting position, or from custom positions?
+* What is the format of the tournament?
-  * Games will be played from the standard starting position.
-If tiebreak games are required, custom positions will be used.
+  * The format may change depending on the number of entries, but the current plan is to run two tournaments, with the first being a large Swiss tournament in which all bots are able to receive a ranking.
+These games will be played from the standard starting position.
+Some percengtage of the top bots will then be promoted to a second knock-out tournament, which will use a selection of different opening positions.
+The exact number of rounds/games and time-control are TBD.
 * [Unable to build/run the project from my IDE/Code editor](https://github.com/SebLague/Chess-Challenge/issues/85)
   * After downloading the project and installing .Net 6.0, open a terminal / command prompt window.
   * Navigate to the folder where Chess-Challenge.csproj is located using the `cd` command.